thingsym/wp-offsite-backup/readme.md

 * `LOG_FILE` name of log file
 * `MAX_LOG_LINES` maximum number of log file lines (default: `300`)
   * When the number of log lines exceeds the maximum number of lines, log lines are deleted from the older lines.
-  * Set to `0` if logging unlimitedly
+  * Set to `0` if logging unlimitedly

 ### Database Configuration

 Database configuration file is invisible file as dot-file. e.g `.my.cnf`

 ```
 [client]